LemonAppDev/konsist/README.md

 different class naming, different package structure, different application layers...
 These "rules" are also hard to capture in a linter, because they are very specific to the project.
 Consider a simple use case class:
 - can use case extend or include another use case?
-- do we want every use case to have `UseCase` suffix?
+- should every use case to have `UseCase` suffix?
 - what package these use cases should resist in?
 - what annotations use case should have?
 - should use case have a single method?
 - how this method should be named?
 - can this method have overloads?
-- should this method be defined as `invoke operator`?
 - should this method always be `suspended`?
 - …